 I’ll boldly admit that I just don’t get the One Million Moms group.
 Maybe it is because I am not a Mom.
-But my Wife, who also happens to be a Mom, usually shakes her head in bewilderment at most of their tactics.
+But I know many Moms that do shake their heads in bewilderment at most of the group’s tactics.
 So I know I am not alone in this.

 It would seem to me that more Moms would want to spend their time finding out about good alternatives for their children than protesting what they see as “bad.”
 After all, money speaks and companies will notice a sales spike or drop more than they will a mound of angry emails.

 The current target of One Million Moms is the “evil” that is Oreo cookies.
 I type that as I am literally munching on one (mmmmm….) right now.
 Oreo Cookies came out in support of Gay Pride, so now we have to stop eating them.
 Who cares about the health issues that eating too many Oreos will bring about, or the fact that children are starving in our own country and around the world.
 Let’s boycott a non-Christian company that is acting like a non-Christian company and supporting equal rights for all of its employees.

 What kind of messed up message is that?
 Well, it gets worse.

 Gay Pride day brought about an avalanche of corporations speaking out in support of Gay Rights issues.
 Google was the most prominent, issuing a statement of not only support but active policies they have implemented to achieve Gay Rights in their own company.
 This is not just having a Lesbian spokesperson or two gay fathers in a Father’s Day add… it is all out equality and support with company policies.
 And Google was not alone.
 When asked, Facebook pointed out how they are also very active in Gay Rights issues.

 Yet, the One Million Moms Facebook page is still active.. and there are no calls to boycott Google that I can find.